espressif/conventional-precommit-linter/README.md

 - `--body-max-line-length`: Maximum length of a line in the commit message body.
 Defaults to `100`.

+- `--summary-uppercase`: Summary must start with an uppercase letter.
+If not specified, the default is `false` (uppercase not required).

 You can modify these parameters by adding them to the `args` array in the `.pre-commit-config.yaml` file.
 For example, to change the `--subject-min-length` to `10` and add a new type `fox`, your configuration would look like this:

 ```yaml